New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 Our top recommendation is to bring a picnic and enjoy it in the heart of the park.

-There is a small entrance fee into Odiorne Point State Park ($4 for age 12+, $2 for kids 11 and under), with a separate fee if you want to visit the Science Center ($10 for adults, $8 for seniors, $5 for kids 11 and under).
+There is a small entrance fee into Odiorne Point State Park ($4 for age 12+, $2 for kids 11 and under), with a separate fee if you want to visit the Science Center ($12 for adults, $10 for seniors, $10 for kids 3 to 11, and kids under 3 are free).
 We highly recommend visiting the center as there is a lot to learn about the natural and human history of the area.

 North Hampton State Beach